hankthevc/rai-toolkit/README.md

 ![Python 3.11+](https://img.shields.io/badge/python-3.11+-blue.svg)
 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

-**Key Judgment:** Responsible AI governance-as-code.
-Risk assessment, safeguards with policy citations, and exportable approval records.
+**Responsible AI governance-as-code.** Risk assessment, safeguards with policy citations, and exportable approval records—translating NIST AI RMF, EU AI Act, ISO 42001, OWASP LLM Top 10, and MITRE ATLAS into executable Python.

 **🚀 [Try the Live Demo](https://rai-toolkit.streamlit.app/)** — Assess AI scenarios and generate decision records in under 2 minutes.

+**📄 [Portfolio Overview](PORTFOLIO.md)** — Detailed project walkthrough optimized for hiring managers and technical interviewers.

+---

-The Frontier AI Risk Assessment Framework (Project 1) demonstrates how policy, security, and engineering teams can run an intake, score risk, and assign safeguards inside a single workflow.
-Every safeguard is backed by an illustrative policy pack citation so compliance reviewers and threat analysts can trace each decision.
+The **Frontier AI Risk Assessment Framework** demonstrates how policy, security, and engineering teams can run an intake, score risk, and assign safeguards inside a single workflow.
+Every safeguard is backed by policy pack citations so compliance reviewers and threat analysts can trace each decision.
+Built by a former White House NSC policy advisor to show how governance can operate as code, not just documents.

 ## Quickstart